pcesarperez/pas-d-argent/README.md

-#Pas d'argent
+#Pas d'argent 0.91

 ##Introduction

-This is a personal project to create a home economy managent software in R language.
+This is a personal project to create a home economy management software in R language.
 I'm not trying to create a commercial product here (yet), but a series of scripts to help me keeping an eye over my economy.

 By the way, "pas d'argent" means "no money" in French `:P` Ah, and I am not economist, so...
 Please, indulge me if I am choosing incorrect terms to describe what I have done here.